shanmukhraj7/Scaler-Scripting/report.md

 ## Challenges

-1. **PDF was the wrong input.** Extracting the PDF flattened 76 tables and split emails.
-The company already provided a DOCX; that is what we redact.
-2. **Legal NER noise.** spaCy tags `Cap Price` and `OFFER` as people or orgs.
+1. **Legal NER noise.** spaCy tags `Cap Price` and `OFFER` as people or orgs.
 Allowlists and legal-suffix filters matter.
-3. **Dates are not DOB.** Redacting `December 10, 2025` would destroy a prospectus.
+2. **Dates are not DOB.** Redacting `December 10, 2025` would destroy a prospectus.
-4. **Mixed runs.** Replacing inside a paragraph may flatten bold/italic on that paragraph.
+3. **Mixed runs.** Replacing inside a paragraph may flatten bold/italic on that paragraph.
 Tables and heading styles stay.
-5. **Presidio NER vs validators.** Pattern-only Presidio is the production trade-off.
+4. **Presidio NER vs validators.** Pattern-only Presidio is the production trade-off.

 ## Assumptions